-The oral contraceptive pill and hormone replacement therapy can be responsible for red, bleeding, swollen gums.
-Women may experience dry mouth due to many medications such as antidepressants, heart medicines and fluid tablets.
-See your dentist for advice on how best to deal with your symptoms.
-Some types of diet pills can decrease the production of saliva which can lead to tooth decay and gum disease.
-If you are taking diet pills, drink extra water and use a fluoride mouthrinse daily.
+The oral contraceptive pill and hormone replacement therapy can be responsible for red, bleeding, and swollen gums.

+Women may experience dry mouth due to medications such as antidepressants, heart medicines, and fluid tablets.
+Some types of diet pills can decrease the production of saliva, which can lead to tooth decay and gum disease.

+Your dentist can advise you on how best to manage your symptoms.
+If you are taking diet pills, drink extra water and use a fluoride mouth rinse daily.